Jonah Heim Player Props: Rangers vs. Angels

 Jonah Heim At The Plate

-- Among qualified hitters in baseball, he ranks 28th in batting average, 72nd in on-base percentage, and 56th in slugging.
+- He ranks 23rd in batting average, 68th in on base percentage, and 53rd in slugging among the qualifying hitters in MLB action.

-- Heim has picked up a hit in 40 of 56 games this year, with multiple hits 17 times.
+- Heim has picked up a hit in 71.9% of his 57 games this season, with more than one hit in 31.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.